 Without a float plan you are counting on someone else to remember detailed information that rescue authorities will need in order to find you.
 Information that can make a difference in the outcome.

 Describe the vessel, including its registration number, size, make, capacity, horsepower, and type of engine.
 State what safety equipment you have onboard, where you are going, the detailed route, your planned departure time, your expected return time and the number of people you have onboard.
 If possible, include a photograph of your vessel with your float plan.
 Leave the float plan at your local marina, with a relative, or friend.

 Calculating your arrival time

 Allow for a buffer zone around your arrival time which accommodates for various conditions you may encounter during the trip.
 You will need to consider weather, wind, boat speed, any known issues which could slow you down, possible stops you could be making and trip time.
 The longer the trip the greater the your buffer zone will need to be.

 Check in at your final destination

 When you arrive at your destination contact the person/s you left your float plan with.
-Let them know all is well and advise of any changes to your arrival time.
+Let them know all is well and advise of any changes to your estimated returning time.

-Download our FREE float plan template (interactive PDF form – complete, save and email as you need it)
+Download our FREE float plan template NSW Voyage Plan (interactive PDF form – complete, save and email as you need it)